scottyviscosity/the-harsh-north/religion.md

 ## Norscan Faith
 Norscan faith is an extremely complex affair.
 Their pantheon is called Raenir, and is comprised of numerous divine aspects that are far too many to list.
 Such is the complicated dynamic nature of the Raenir pantheon that it has confused and caused many a headache for southern theology experts.

-Each tribe/clan worship their own deities that varies greatly with each clan.
+Each clan worships their own deities that varies greatly with each clan.
 Norscan worship can be divided into four parts, with the bottom representing lowest rank (Ancestor Spirits):
 - Worship of Ancestor Spirits (Said to watch over them from Raenisheim, their spirit world)
 - Worship of Dead Heroes
 - Worship of Daemons